LANÒNIMA IMPERIAL /Juan Carlos García (1996-1999)

 Laura was a formal member of the renowned Belgium Company Wim Vandekeybus/ Ultima Vez for the creations and touring of: Inasmuch as Life is Borrowed (2000), Scratching the Inner Fields (2001), Blush (2002), What a Body Does not Remember (reprise 2002), Sonic Boom (2004), Puur (2005), Spiegel (2006), Menske (2007), What’s the Prediction (2008) Laura also featured in the dance films directed by Wim Vandekeybus: Here After (2007), Blush (2005) and the short film Inasmuch as Life is Borrowed (2000)

-The list of artists that has formed Ultima Vez's constellation through the years is huge (dancers with different backgrounds, actors, musicians, technicians, writers, dramaturges, assistants, office members, the costume designer, photographers, etc.), and it was a privilege to share time and get to know some of them.
+The list of artists that has formed Ultima Vez's constellation through the years is big (dancers with different backgrounds, actors, musicians, technicians, writers, dramaturges, assistants, office members, the costume designer, photographers, etc), and it was a privilege to share time and get to know so many of them.